Hocnonsense/vcontact2/README.md

 [![Anaconda-Server Badge](https://anaconda.org/bioconda/vcontact2/badges/downloads.svg)](https://anaconda.org/bioconda/vcontact2)
 [![DOI:10.1038/s41587-019-0100-8](https://zenodo.org/badge/DOI/10.1038/s41587-019-0100-8.svg)](https://doi.org/10.1038/s41587-019-0100-8)

+**Notice: vConTACT2 is no longer being actively developed due to end of funding (research grants often don't consider the perpetual nature of software support :( ), though we are still working on bug fixes and addressing other issues as they arise.
+We are working on a significant upgrade (hopefully some limited release soon) that already resolves longstanding issues with the current v2.**

 vConTACT2 is a tool to perform guilt-by-contig-association classification of viral genomic sequence data.
 It's designed to cluster and provide taxonomic context of viral metagenomic sequencing data.